-- a) In so far as these matters refer to the financial year ended 30th June 2020 and 30th June 2019, they should be reflected in that years accounts. - b) In all years up to and including 30th June 2018 all expenditures have previously been expensed and charged against the income/reserves of that year.
+- a) In so far as these matters refer to the financial year ended 30th June 2019, they should be reflected in that years accounts. - b) In so far as they can be quantified, the previous years accounts (30th June 2018) should be re-stated, to include the value and extent only of those matters which refer to that financial year. - c) In all years up to and including 30th June 2017 all expenditures have previously been expensed and charged against the income/reserves of that year.

-c) It was late in 2019 that the Board became concerned and formed the view that there were underlying irregularities, and engaged external consultants.
+Board members' Report (continued) For the financial year ended 30 June 2019 d) It was late in 2019 that the Board became concerned and formed the view that there were underlying irregularities, and engaged external consultants.
 At a later date there followed the appointment of forensic IT specialists, forensic accountants and legals to undertake various investigations and progress matters.
-To the extent that there were subsequent costs incurred arising from the Board's initial concerns, during the year ended 30th June 2020, those costs are included in the accounts for the financial year ended 30th June 2020.
+To the extent that there were subsequent costs incurred arising from the Board's initial concerns, during the year ended 30th June 2020, those costs will be charged and included in the accounts for that year.